 Studies on human skin have shown that SAP protects the skin from UV radiation, reduces skin pigmentation, and increases collagen production.
 Studies have also shown that this vitamin C derivative can potentially combat p-acnes, the bacteria that causes acne.
 If you’re prone to acne, I would suggest looking into this derivative to see if it could address what’s causing your breakouts.

 SAP is still a fairly new derivative, so there is not much research comparing its effects to the effects of L-ascorbic acid.
-This means that although it has been shown to provide many benefits to the skin, we don’t know yet how much of the derivative converts to ascorbic acid on the skin.
+Sadly, it is poorly absorbed by the skin, so its ability to convert into ascorbic acid for the skin to use appears limited.

 Cos De Baha VM Vitamin C MSM Serum